tom-pollak/tom-pollak.github.io/md/mutransfer_saes.md

-# Applying μTransfer to Scaling Sparse Autoencoders
+# Applying μTransfer to Scale Sparse Autoencoders

 In this post, we'll explore how to apply μTransfer (Maximal Update Parameterization) to scale a Sparse Autoencoder (SAE), by increasing the hidden dimension (`d_sae`) of your SAE (i.e., increase the expansion factor).
 We want to apply μTransfer to ensure consistent training dynamics across different scales of the hidden dimension.